 (3) The Bystander

 There is a telling scene in the movie Mean Girls.
 After repeated horrifying incidents of relational aggression, the girls are called together in the gym to discuss what’s going on & what needs to change.
-The teacher asks the girls to close their eyes and raise their hands if they’ve ever been bullied.
+The teacher (played by Tina Fey) asks the girls to close their eyes and raise their hands if anyone has ever been mean to them.
 Without hesitation, all of the girls raise their hands.
 The teacher asks them to look around and take this in.
 She then asks them to close their eyes a second time and to raise their hands if they have ever been mean to another girl.
 Hands go up more slowly this time.
 But when the girls are asked to look around, they see that virtually all of their peers have raised their hands.

-In many cases, its not that there are “mean children”; it is that children and teens are sometimes mean.
-Their mean behaviors are often indirect ways of communicating about anger, disappointment, jealousy, feelings of powerlessness, and competition.
+In many cases, it’s not that there are “mean children”; it is that children and teens are sometimes hurtful to others.
+They may exclude, gossip, or say hurtful things.
+These behaviors are often indirect ways of communicating about anger, disappointment, jealousy, feelings of powerlessness, and competition.
 Girls in particular struggle with how to engage in clear, direct, assertive communication–or what we call “brave talk” (with elementary school children) and “straight talk” (with teens)–about conflicts with peers.